Renewal of Aid

 Depending upon your calculated need in subsequent years, your aid award can vary.
 The principle factors used in computing your need are the same every year.
 These factors include such things as family income, assets, household size and number of family members in college.
 The award that you receive for your first year usually provides a rough indication of the level and type of aid that you may expect to receive in subsequent years.

-Renewal/reminder information will be distributed (to both students and parents) from the Office of Financial Aid in the months leading up to the published deadline for students who have a have a current FAFSA on file.
-The deadlines for completing a renewal FAFSA can be found in the Applications & Deadline section.
+Renewal/reminder information will be distributed (to both students and parents) from the Office of Financial Aid in the months leading up to the published deadline for students who have a FAFSA on file for the current year.
+The deadlines for completing a renewal FAFSA can be found in Applications & Deadline under the Returning Dates tab.

 For undergraduate evening and graduate students, notices of financial assistance are made available on a weekly basis beginning in the month of May.

 Funding will be subject to availability for those who do not comply with the published renewal deadline regardless of current need level or prior year award (see late policies).

 First time applications

 Students will be automatically considered for federal funds.
 Students, who did not previously apply for financial aid, will be considered for institutional grant assistance on a funds available basis and only if all required financial aid applications are filed on-time to meet the published financial aid renewal deadline.

 If you change your housing status in subsequent years from on-campus to off-campus, most often there is no change to your offer of financial assistance.
 The room and board charges incurred as a resident student are often similar in expense as the rent and food you pay out of pocket as on off-campus resident.

 If you change your housing status in subsequent years from on or off campus to commuter, there could be a change in your offer of financial assistance.
 Since the expenses associated with commuting from home (i.e. living with parents) are less than those on or off campus, your corresponding aid could decrease since your expenses have decrease by living at home.